silversub/terraform/provider/internet-services-resources.md

 **CRN** is a 120 digit character string of the form: `crn:v1:bluemix:public:internet-svcs:global:a/4ea1882a2d3401ed1e459979941966ea:31fa970d-51d0-4b05-893e-251cba75a7b3::`

-**Dns Record ID** is a 32 digit character string of the form: `489d96f0da6ed76251b475971b097205c`.
-The ID of an existing DNS record is not avaiable via the UI.
-You can retrieve programatically via the CIS API or via the CLI using the CIS command `ibmcloud cis dns-records <domain_id>` to list the defined DNS records.
+**DNS Record ID** is a 32 digit character string of the form: `489d96f0da6ed76251b475971b097205c`.
+The ID of an existing DNS record is not available via the UI.
+You can retrieve programmatically via the CIS API or via the CLI using the CIS command `ibmcloud cis dns-records <domain_id>` to list the defined DNS records.

 ```